d4lootSystems

 • Defensive: Shield, Helm, Chest, Pants, Amulet

-• Utility: Shield, Helm, Chest, Amulet, Gloves, Boots
+• Utility: Shield, Helm, Chest, Amulet, Gloves, Boots, Pants

 • Mobility: Amulet, Boots

-When an Aspect exists on an Amulet, its base effect is increased by 50%, and when it exists on a 2-Handed Weapon, its effect is increased by 100%.
+On Amulets, the base effect of an Aspect is increased by 50%, and on a 2-Handed Weapon, its effect is increased by 100%.

 Aspect Ranges and Rolls